david-venancio/breathing_mask/README.md

 # breathing_mask
 An open-source ultra-thin breathing mask
-(category : disposable, non sealing, without filter) NOT FINISHED - NOT USABLE - USE AT YOUR OWN RISK
+(category : disposable, non sealing, without filter) USE AT YOUR OWN RISK

 Arguments for this :
 - Developped for mass-production on 3D-printers